 - If your accounts haven't been locked or your conversion date is not in a locked period you can update the conversion balances even if you have the Standard role.

-- If your accounts have been locked and you're not sure about making changes to your conversions balances or conversion date, invite your accountant or bookkeeper into your organization (with the Advisor user role) and get them to make the change.
+- If your accounts have been locked and you're not sure about making changes to your conversions balances or conversion date, invite your accountant or bookkeeper into your organisation (with the Adviser user role) and get them to make the change.

-- To change your user role to Advisor, edit your user permissions from Settings > General Settings > Users.
-If you don't have the ability to manage users in your organization, you will need to contact someone who does.
+- To change your user role to Adviser, edit your user permissions from Settings > General Settings > Users.
+If you don't have the ability to manage users in your organisation, you will need to contact someone who does.

-- To change or remove the lock date (only if you have the Advisor user role) change the organization's financial settings from Settings > General Settings > Financial Settings.
+- To change or remove the lock date (only if you have the Adviser user role) change the organisation's financial settings from Settings > General Settings > Financial Settings.

 - If you do not have permission to change the lock date, no fields will be available to you, just text stating what the lock date is.

 Your historical invoices or bills don't match your conversion balance